D.I.S.C.O. Design Jam

 Situational Questions

 For the most part, the design was easy to follow.
 Before the usability testing, a change was made to the name of a page.
 The “Leaders” page was previously named “Facilitators”.
-Users found this name to be misleading about what the content on the page and that it was unnecessarily long and could use a name such as “Leaders”.
+Users found this name to be misleading about the content on the page, and that it was unnecessarily long; a name such as “Leaders” would be more suitable.

 Design Questions